Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 https://www.kaggle.com/datasets/usdot/flight-delays?resource=download

 ### Tasks:
 Our team initially had difficulties loading the datas to MongoDB, Postgres due the large size of the datas.
 We found using pandas the easiest way to load/clean our datas.
-By selecting/erasing the useless datas, we can choose what type of information we want.
-We used groupby, to merge the datas together to create the final database.
+First, the datas was imported as csv files to be observed.
+Then, datas were carefully cleaned by moving the unwanted columns in the dataframe.
+By selecting/erasing the useless datas, we can target what type of information we want.